GarethOates/az-arch-master-class/IaaS/6. Storage with encryption/README.md

-# Create a Storage Account with Storage Service Encryption for Data at Rest
+# Azure Storage encryption for data at rest

 ### Introduction
 This template creates a Storage account with Storage Service Encryption for Data at Rest.
 For more information, see here: